 Many people are under the impression that Pilates and yoga are the same.
 Because both focus on breathing and both utilize different poses on a mat.
 However, there are distinct differences between the practices of yoga and Pilates.
 And in today’s post,we will give you a breakdown of how these two exercises are different.

 If you’re in the Mission Viejo area and you’re looking for a Pilates studio unlike any other, look no further than Konnect Pilates.
 We offer a variety of classes with our certified Pilates instructors.
 Whether you’re looking for a one-on-one class that is tailored to your needs or you’re interested in a Pilates reformer class, we’ve got it all!
 At Konnect Pilates, we even offer Pilates training for dancers, those looking to improve their sports performance, and rehabilitation Pilates.
 Check out everything Konnect Pilates has to offer and contact us in Mission Viejo today!

 With yoga, there are different techniques used for breathing.
 For practiced yogis, breath is considered a source of energy and life.
-Depending on the yoga class you choose to take, some instructors may require that you focus on your breathing throughout the entire class, whereas others may devote a section of the class to breath work.
+Depending on the yoga classes you choose to take & some instructors may require that you focus on your breathing throughout the entire class.
+Others may devote a section of the class to breath work.

 [gravityform id=”5″ title=”false” description=”false”]